Occupational Safety and Health Administration (OSHA), Labor.

 Request for public comments.

-OSHA solicits public comments concerning its proposal to extend OMB approval of the information collection requirements specified in the Occupational Exposure to Noise Standard (29 CFR 1910.95).
-The information collection requirements specified in the Noise Standard protect workers from suffering material hearing impairment.
+OSHA solicits public comments concerning its proposal to extend the Office of Management and Start Printed Page 68458Budget's (OMB) approval of the collections of information contained in the Occupational Exposure to Noise Standard (29 CFR 1910.95).

 Electronically: You may submit comments and attachments electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal.
 Follow the instructions online for submitting comments.